Bill Cosby: Hannibal Buress remarks (October 2014)

 On October 16, 2014, as part of a comedy routine in Philadelphia, Hannibal Buress addressed Cosby's legacy of "talk[ing] down" to young black men about their mode of dress and lifestyle.
 Buress criticized the actor's public moralizing by saying: "Yeah, but you raped women, Bill Cosby, so that kind of brings you down a couple notches."

-The audience appeared to respond to Buress's accusation as an incredulous joke, then he encouraged everyone to search "Bill Cosby rape" on Google when they got home.
+The audience appeared to respond to Buress's accusation as a bad joke, then he encouraged everyone to search "Bill Cosby rape" on Google when they got home.
 Buress had been using the same Cosby routine for the previous six months with little response, but word of the October performance spread rapidly after being posted on Philadelphia magazine's website.
 Media coverage intensified, with numerous publications tackling the question of how Cosby had managed to maintain, as Buress called it in his routine, a "teflon image" despite more than a decade of public sexual abuse accusations.

 Shortly afterward, USA Today reported that either Cosby or his representative posted a request for Twitter followers to "Go ahead.
 Meme me!"
 The tweet was deleted after a large number of the submitted memes made reference to the accusations against Cosby.